-The unit is taught weekly in 2-hour blocks using both lectures and seminars.
+The unit is taught weekly in 2-hour blocks using a combination of lectures and seminars.
 Lectures will be used to impart knowledge and understanding of the principles of health psychology.
 Seminars will be used to allow students to further explore the practical aspects.
-On some weeks a 'flipped classroom' will be used, where students effectively access the 'lecture' component online prior to the classroom session and the classroom time is used for discussion, analysis and evaluation.
+On some weeks a 'flipped classroom' will be used, where students effectively access the 'lecture' component online prior to the classroom session and the classroom session will be devoted to discussion and assimilation/application of knowledge.

 A key component will be an assessed group project to be undertaken by students that will require them to independently research and review the literature, and to design an intervention based on the principles of comtemporary of health psychology, which will then be explored further through the production of an individual essay.

 Students are expected to attend all 12 taught sessions (including the online learning to cover the week of face-to-face contact missed due to the May Day Bank Holiday) and also conduct group work with fellow students and work independently on the essay.
 To this end, students are expected to demonstrate independent learning that goes beyond the content of the taught sessions and also to demonstrate teamwork skills and the ability to think critically rather than merely reproduce lecture content.
 Thus in addition to the 24 hours of teaching, students will be expected to spend around 26 hours doing group work and approximately 100 hours studying independently throughout the course of the semester, including time spent preparing for the tutorials each week and for the essay.

 |Essay (1,500 words)||60%|

 Poster (group work) on a related topic (from a selection or may choose own, which the Module Co-ordinator will approve) (40%) plus 500-word formative assignment, with peer review and reflection on peer feedback.